Liberals' deal with NDP will keep Trudeau minority in power for 3 more years

 There are differences between the agreement that the Liberals and NDP have reached, and Bergen’s suggestion that Canada now has majority government run by a formal coalition.

-The latter is when parties join forces to hold a larger share of seats than any other party, and where the cabinet includes members from both parties.
+The latter is when parties join forces to hold a larger share of seats than any other party, and typically where the cabinet includes members from both parties.
 Extremely rare in Canada, a coalition government has not been formed federally in modern political times.
-There have been past examples of confidence-and-supply deals both federally and provincially in Canada.

 “There are a lot of Liberals that are coming to me and saying they're very worried about the economic direction under a Justin Trudeau government.
 I cannot imagine this morning how they are feeling,” Bergen said, claiming Singh is now “basically” the deputy prime minister under this agreement, and vowing to hold both parties to account.